espocrm/documentation/docs/development/view.md

         someMethod2() {
             // To proceed only when the view is rendered.
-            // Useful when the method can be invoked by the caller before the view is rendered. this.whenRendered().then(() => {
+            // Useful when the method can be invoked by a caller before the view is rendered. this.whenRendered().then(() => {
                 // Do something with DOM.
             });